Overview

 Scripts Tasks and Classes

-• Script-Tasks: event driven or periodical tasks, running in the server computer, can be written in Python, C$ or VB.NET
+- Scripts / Tasks: Event driven or periodical tasks, running on the server computer.
+They can be written in Python, C# or VB.NET.

-• Script Classes: library of methods and functions that be used in both server and client machines.
-They can be written in Python, C# or VB.Net Code.
+- Scripts / Classes: library of methods and functions that can be used on both server and client machines.
+They can be written in Python, C# or VB.NET.

 Displays CodeBehind and Graphical Elements